KuasaSemi/aquarius-docs/docs/circuit-simulator/basics/running-a-simulation.md

 ## Transient
 To perform a transient simulation:
-1. From the main menu, select Simulation..Transient.
+1. From the main menu, select Simulation -> Transient.
 2. Set the simulation end time to the required value.
 3. When the simulation has finished, close the simulation window Simulations can also be re-started from existing simulations as a continuation run from